phonegap/phonegap-docs/docs/guides/cli/01-cli-install.md

 1. Install the [PhoneGap CLI](https://www.npmjs.com/package/phonegap) via `npm` with the following command from the Terminal app (Mac) or Command Prompt (Win).
 `$ npm install -g phonegap`

- <div class="alert--info">**QUICK TIPS**
+ <div class="alert--info">**TIPS**

- - The `$` symbol is used throughout this guide to indicate the command prompt, it should not be typed.
+ 1. The `$` symbol is used throughout this guide to indicate the command prompt, it should not be typed.
- - `npm` is the node package manager and installed with node.js.
+ 2. `npm` is the node package manager and installed with node.js.
 The `npm` command fetches the necessary dependencies for the PhoneGap CLI to run on your local machine.
 It creates a *node_modules* folder with the necessary code needed to run the CLI.
 The `-g` flag specifies that folder to be installed at the global location so it can be accessed from anywhere on your machine (defaults to */usr/local/lib/node_modules/phonegap* on Mac).

  </div>